pritis-spektra/dvlprprdctvtyghdepth/Lab05/Lab5.md

     ![](./media/image8.png)

     Note : We created a variable (repo) and explicitly set it to null .When we try to call a method on it then this will fail.

 6. Open terminal and run the app with below commands.
 Application will  run

-    ```
-    cd lab-05-agents\java\
-    ```

-    ```
-    mvn spring-boot:run
-    ```
+   +++cd lab-05-agents\java+++

+   +++mvn spring-boot:run+++

     ![](./media/image9.png)

 7. Open a browser and navigate to +++http://localhost:8080/api/employees.you+++ can see a **500 Internal Server Error** in the browser

     ![](./media/image10.png)

 8. Switch back to terminal and **stack trace** in the terminal contains NullPointerException.

     ![](./media/image11.png)

 9. Select the error message in the terminal or select the buggy method in EmployeeService.java and open Copilot Chat , enter +++/explain+++

     ![](./media/image12.png)

 10. Copilot explains- what a NullPointerException is, Which object is null, why repo.findAll() fails and where the issue originates.

-11. Select the agent mode and ask Copilot to fix it with the command
+11. Select the agent mode and ask Copilot to fix it with the command +++/terminalfix+++
-    +++/terminalfix+++

     ![](./media/image13.png)

 12. Review and accept the fix and then re-run the application to check the fix

-    ```
-    mvn spring-boot:run
-    ```
+    +++mvn spring-boot:run+++

     ![](./media/image14.png)